 Five reasons why lead exchange groups won’t work for me

-Last month I was invited as an observer, not a member candidate, to a local meeting of Business Networks International (BNI).
+Last month I was invited as an observer to a local meeting of Business Networks International (BNI).
 The accountant who invited me is a great person and an impressive professional.
-The meeting made a strong positive impression on me.
-The individuals I met were dynamic, personable and, in short, the types of business people I’d like to hang around with more often.
+The meeting and individual members made a strong positive impression on me.
+The individuals I met were dynamic, outgoing, personable and, in short, the types of business people I’d like to hang around with more often.
 The meeting ran efficiently with all of the scheduled parts coming together like clockwork.
 The country club setting was perfect for the weekly meeting and I am grateful that under club rules, they even treated me to breakfast.
+In short, it was awesome!

 Yet it quickly became apparent that there are a handful of reasons than BNI won’t work for me.